VAT rules and rates

 |Sweden||SE||25||6 / 12||-||-|

-Parking rate (or intermediary rate)
+Parking rates (or intermediary rates)